georgesutphin/MCB585-2023/_episodes/05-class-decisions-loops.md

 &nbsp;

-This is shorter - certainly shorter than something that prints every character in a hundred-letter string - and more robust as well:
+This takes few lines of code to produce--especially if we were to create a version of `print_words` that prints every character in a hundred-word vector--and more robust as well:

 ~~~